 The research team, located primarily in London, analyzed urine samples from patients with pancreatic cancer or chronic inflammation of the pancreas known as pancreatitis and compared the samples to those from healthy individuals.
 They found that the amount of three proteins in the urine of pancreatic cancer patients was different from levels of these proteins in samples from healthy subjects.
 While urine analysis represents a novel, noninvasive strategy to potentially detect disease, the study’s results would need to be verified in a prospective, or forward-looking, study before becoming an early detection strategy.

 For information about pancreatic cancer early detection and diagnosis and other patient services, please call 877-272-6226, Monday – Friday, 7 a.m. – 5 p.m.
-PT, or email a Patient Central Associate at email@example.com.
+PT, or email a PanCAN Patient Services Case Manager at firstname.lastname@example.org.